thenexthub/Codira/tools/SourceKit/README.txt

 indexing, syntax-coloring, code-completion, etc. In general it provides the infrastructure that an IDE needs for excellent language support.

-SourceKit currently only supports the Swift language.
+SourceKit currently only supports the Codira language.

 //===----------------------------------------------------------------------===//
 //                       Linking to the SourceKit C API